 York Racecourse is the third biggest racecourse in Britain and second behind Ascot only in prize money per meeting (2013 statistics).
 It is situated on an area of land known as Knavesmire since Pre-Medieval times and this area is also famous as the location of the hanging of highwayman Dick Turpin in 1739.

 To create a 3m x 12m removable glass partition screen for the York Racecourse VIP Stand.
 Integrated into this design is an obscuring privacy band, designed to obstruct eye contact between groups of people on each side of the screen.

-The panels are 12mm toughened float glass with a life-sized jockeys and horses design sandblasted onto them.
+The panels are 12mm toughened float glass with life-sized jockeys and horse designs sandblasted onto them.
 To maximise the visual aesthetic, the 3D design was split in multiple layers that were then sandblasted into the glass on both sides and to differing depths.
 This technique created a multi-tonal, 3D effect.

 Before creating the design, Daedalian Glass Studios organised for racehorses to be photographed while running to ensure the work captured the realistic movements of the animals.
 The wall was also designed in such a way as to allow it to be folded up and stored in a wall cavity - maximising the versatility of the space.

 You can see the technique used to create the panels in this short video:

 “An excellent company and personnel to work in conjunction with, which enabled a potentially difficult contract (to) run smoothly.”